 The true heart of Albuquerque, Old Town has been around since the city was founded in 1706.
 As the cultural center of the city, Old Town offers traditional New Mexican dining, more than 100 shops, galleries and restaurants, and many of the city’s most renowned museums.
 In Old Town, you can check out both the new, and the tried-and-true.
 In addition to the historic streets, check out the new Sawmill district for some unique shopping.

-Albuquerque’s vibrant Downtown scene is sure to satisfy any itch for live music, restaurants, bars, breweries, dancing, art, or markets.
+Albuquerque’s vibrant Downtown scene is one of the best areas to stay in Albuquerque to satisfy any itch for live music, restaurants, bars, breweries, dancing, art, or markets.
 Day or night, head down Route 66 (Central Ave.) in downtown ABQ and you’ll find something fun to do.

 For trendy dining, fun cocktail bars, boutique shopping, classic Route 66 character, and walkable streets, head to the Historic Nob Hill neighborhood.
-Hip nightlife and neon signs make this one of Albuquerque’s quirkiest, most eclectic areas of town.
+Hip nightlife and neon signs make this one of the quirkiest, coolest neighborhoods in Albuquerque.

 Centered around the University of New Mexico (UNM) campus, the University area of Albuquerque is home to many fun restaurants and coffee shops.
 The UNM campus is a beautiful example of some of New Mexico’s famous adobe architecture, and boasts beautiful areas to picnic and relax!